ewhicher/boomer/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Does your team focus on creating and executing persuasive messages and communications to drive actions?
-Dive into your '
+        text: 'Does your team focus on creating and executing persuasive messages and communications to drive actions? ' -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Dive into your '
       -
         type: text
         marks: